AlexEidt/EE475/kickstarter.md

 ## Future Work

 The PillPal project is still very much in development.
-With your help kickstarting this product, we'll deliver some great new features to improve the user experience.
+With your help kickstarting this product, we'll deliver some great new features to improve the user experience and safety.

-One of those features is a Child Safety Lid, which comes standard in most regular pill bottles.
+One of those features is a child safety lid, which comes standard in most regular pill bottles.

-Additionally, Medication Remainder Detection will offer a more robust means of tracking how much medication is left in your bottle.
+Additionally, a form of medication amount detection will offer a more robust means of tracking how much medication is left in your bottle.

-We also plan on removing the tedious process of transcribing prescription information into the app by a prescription scanner which will automatically fill in all medication information from a picture.
-With this feature will also come automatic prescription refills with your pharamacy.
+We also plan on removing the tedious process of transcribing prescription information into the app by implementing a prescription scanner which will automatically fill in all medication information from a picture.

 <!-- ## Timeline hopefully visual timeline of how we will continue developing the pillpal. can (will) definitely be full of lies. this section isn't necessary -->